dd-hebert/cv_pro/README.md

 Use ``-h`` to get help with command line arguments.

 #### ``-rd``, ``-–root_dir`` : string, optional
-Set the root directory so you don’t have to type full length file paths.
-For example, if all your CV data files are stored inside a common folder, you can set it as the root directory.
-Then, the path you give with ``-p`` is assumed to be inside the root directory.
-With a root directory set, you'll no longer have to type the root directory portion of the file path.
+Specify a root directory to simplify file path entry.
+For instance, if you store all your CV data files in a common folder, you can designate it as the root directory.
+Subsequently, any path provided with ``-p`` is assumed to be relative to the root directory.

 **Without root directory:**
 ```